Warren County PCB Landfill: Controversy

-Soon after, academics and scholars began research and case studies to provide further evidence linking poor in minority neighborhoods across the country with a higher level of environmental hazards.
+Soon after, academics and scholars began researching the link between poverty and minority neighborhoods across the country and higher levels of environmental hazards.
 The Warren County protest led the commission of racial justice to produce "Toxic Waste and Race", the first national study to correlate waste facilities sites and demographic characteristics.
-Race was found to be the most potent variable in predicting where these facilities were located; more powerful than poverty, land values, and home ownership.
+Race was found to be the most significant variable in predicting where these facilities were located; more powerful than poverty, land values, and home ownership.